AcademySoftwareFoundation/OpenColorIO/docs/developers/submitting_changes.rst

 to you please do a quick search and then ask any of the contributors for assistance.

-* Fork the Imageworks OpenColorIO repository
+* Fork the ASWF OpenColorIO repository
 * Activate Travis-CI and Appveyor for your fork
 * Clone your fork to your local workspace::